teaching-on-testbeds/data-persist-chi/index.md

 ```

-We will use bring up a `m1.large` flavor server with the `CC-Ubuntu24.04` disk image.
+We will bring up a `m1.large` flavor server with the `CC-Ubuntu24.04` disk image.

 > **Note**: the following cell brings up a server only if you don't already have one with the same name!
 (Regardless of its error state.)
 If you have a server in ERROR state already, delete it first in the Horizon GUI before you run this cell.